s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-Similar to the GpH and `Par` Monad backends, our experimental Cloud Haskell backend suffers from the problem that it does not work in conjunction with the looping skeletons `pipe`/`ring`/`torus` described in this thesis.
+Similar to the GpH and `Par` Monad backends, our experimental Cloud Haskell backend suffers from the problem that it does not work in conjunction with the looping skeletons `pipe`, `ring` and `torus`.
 All testing programs would refuse to compute anything and hang indefinitely.
 While this is no big problem for the shared-memory backends where we could just implement a workaround with the help of an `ArrowLoopParallel` instance